Good things come to those who wait: the longest gaps between debut chart entries and first Number 1 single

 MORE: The studio albums that feature the most UK Number 1 singles, incl Take That's Everything Changes

-Lulu also played the waiting game and is the only female artist in the Top 5.
-The Eurovision winner burst onto the scene with Shout on May 21, 1964.
-Her unlikely collaboration with Take That for Relight My Fire saw her finally get the Number 1 she deserved, 29 years, 4 months and 12 days after her first Top 40 appearance.
+Lulu also played the waiting game, the Eurovision winner burst onto the scene with Shout on May 21, 1964 but it was her unlikely collaboration with Take That for Relight My Fire saw her finally get the Number 1 she deserved, 29 years, 4 months and 12 days after her first Top 40 appearance.

 Related artists